inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 Currently there is only one failure protection configurator:

--  :ned:`TsnConfigurator` configures the gate scheduling and the stream redundancy configurators to provide protection against the specified link and node failures
+-  :ned:`FailureProtectionConfigurator` configures the gate scheduling and the stream redundancy configurators to provide protection against the specified link and node failures

 All of these configurators automatically discover the network topology and then